yochaigal/cairn/wip/2e/dungeon-exploration.md

 ## Common Actions

 ## Move
-- One or more characters move to another room, or down a long corridor or tunnel.
+- One or more characters carefully move to another room, or down a long corridor or tunnel.
-- Characters generally move slowly (up to 40ft) if _carefully_ exploring a location.
 - Rushing through a dangerous area can be perilious, and actions like **Searching** and **Resting** are not possible.
 - Characters are assumed to be moving through areas in such a way that they avoid being **surprised**.